How to Set Up Dual Monitors on a Mac?

 Step 5: Select the Apple device you will use as one of the dual monitors on Mac from the list.

-Solution 2: Use adapters and cables to connect the secondary monitors on Mac
+Solution 2: Use adapters and cables to connect the secondary monitors to the Mac

 For example, Mac Mini operating with Apple M1 chipset allows connection with one Thunderbolt/USB 4 monitor only per session.
 So, if you need to set up another monitor with this Mac computer, you must connect it to the HDMI port in Mac Mini.